ID: h-b7898b79

 Modafinil (Vigil) Placebo

-COMPLETED · NCT05090241 · Universite de La Reunion
+COMPLETED·NCT05090241 · Universite de La Reunion

 147 enrolled · 2021-11-01 · → 2023-12-27

 In Reunion Island, people encounter environmental and social conditions leading to premature ageing and subsequent frailty.
-The study evaluates tools, supported by the latest scientific advances in "

 Geriatric Assessment Frail Elderly Syndrome Prevention